Fiware/showcase.gsma.dataModels/Device/Device/doc/spec.md

 ## Issues

-+ Is function really needed?
++ Is `function` really needed?
++ Do we need a `state` attribute as it happens in SAREF?
++ Check consistency with oneM2M and SAREF ontologies.